Provided by: ftpd_0.17-36.2_amd64 bug

 Request Description

-UMASK change umask, e.g. SITE UMASK 002
+UMASK change umask, e.g. ``SITE UMASK 002''

-IDLE set idle-timer, e.g. SITE IDLE 60
+IDLE set idle-timer, e.g. ``SITE IDLE 60''

-CHMOD change mode of a file, e.g. SITE CHMOD 755 filename
+CHMOD change mode of a file, e.g. ``SITE CHMOD 755 filename''

 HELP give help information.

-The remaining ftp requests specified in Internet RFC 959 are recognized, but not
+The remaining ftp requests specified in Internet RFC 959 are recognized, but not implemented.
+MDTM and

-The ftp server will abort an active file transfer only when the ABOR command is preceded by
+The ftp server will abort an active file transfer only when the ABOR command is preceded by a Telnet

-a Telnet "Interrupt Process" (IP) signal and a Telnet "Synch" signal in the command Telnet
+"Interrupt Process" (IP) signal and a Telnet "Synch" signal in the command Telnet stream, as described in

-stream, as described in Internet RFC 959.
-If a STAT command is received during a data
+Internet RFC 959.
+If a STAT command is received during a data transfer, preceded by a Telnet IP and Synch,

-transfer, preceded by a Telnet IP and Synch, transfer status will be returned.
+transfer status will be returned.

-allows users to utilize the metacharacters “*?[]{}~”.
+utilize the metacharacters “*?[]{}~”.

-ftpd authenticates users according to three rules.
+Ftpd authenticates users according to five rules.

-1. The login name must be in the password data base, /etc/passwd, and not have a
+1. The login name must be in the password data base, /etc/passwd, and not have a null password.
+In

-null password.
-In this case a password must be provided by the client before any
+this case a password must be provided by the client before any file operations may be performed.

 2. The login name must not appear in the file /etc/ftpusers.